Complaints and jurisprudence

 X. Individual communications under article 31 of the Convention

 - Under article 31 of the Convention, the Committee may receive and consider individual communications, also called complaints, if the State party in question has declared that it recognized this competence of the Committee.
 The Committee considers first the admissibility of the communication under the criteria set forth in the Convention and its rules of procedure and, if it is admissible, will decide on its merits.
 The decisions are considered to be of a quasi-judicial character.
-To submit a request for individual communications, individuals are encouraged to fill the model form available at the Committee’s webpage under “Petitions”.
+To submit a complaint, individuals are encouraged to fill the model form in ‘Individual complaints’.

 - The Committee considers these communications at private meetings and all documents related to the communications remain confidential.
 Only the final decision on any given complaint (admissibility decision or decision on the merits) becomes a public document.